widelang/draft/README.md

 Intent is mainly just a language concept, not to be used in daily jargon, but if you wish, you can.

-Therea are 2 most fundamental intents.
+There are 2 most fundamental intents.

 ### `:` Type Intent